siran/a_new_vision_on_money/README.md

-A new vision on money was conceived by Jose Lorenzo Rodriguez.
+"A New Vision on Money" was conceived by Jose Lorenzo Rodriguez, based on the teachings of [A Course In Miracles](https://acimce.app/).

 Jose Lorenzo is a great communicator.
-We pride ourselves with his ability to simplify complex topics to make them easily digestable.
+We pride ourselves with his ability to simplify complex topics and making them easily digestable.

-In this case, he writes (and I translate) A New Vision on Money, which pretends to makes us see the worldwide believed illusion that money is required for anything.
+In this case, he writes (and I translate) A New Vision on Money; which pretends to makes us see the worldwide believed illusion that money is required for anything.

-These are concepts extracted, summarized and put together from [A Course In Miracles](https://acimce.app/).

 *Nothing real can be threatened.
 Nothing unreal exists.
 Herein lies the Peace of God.*